Details of Norway tourist visa

 - Normally, you should have reserved lodging for the first few days of your trip to Norway

 These are the most important Norway tourist visa requirements.
-You need to pay attention to all of them because you can lose your chance for the visa if you miss any of them.
+You need to pay attention to all of them because you can lose your chance for a visa if you miss any of them.
 Besides that, you will need some documents required for Norway visa as a visitor:

 - Obtain an application form and complete it thoroughly

-- Two images must be supplied; one must be in passport format and the other must be a current whole-face photograph with a bright backdrop
+- Two images must be supplied; one must be in passport format, and the other must be a current whole-face photograph with a bright backdrop

 - You'll need your passport and copies of your previous visas, which must be valid for at least three months beyond your return date.
 At least two blank pages are required in your passport